-Over the last six months (to 31/05/22), over 4500 cars, motorbikes, trucks, trailers and utes were stolen in NZ.
-Discard the bikes and trailers and the number is approximately 3100 vehicles, which averages out to about 17 cars and utes nicked every day.
-But which are the most stolen cars in New Zealand, and how can you stop becoming a car crime victim?
+Over the last six months (to 13/02/23), 4964 cars, motorbikes, trucks, trailers and utes were stolen in NZ, down 10% from around 5500 in the first half of last year.
+Discard the bikes and trailers and the number is approximately 3634 vehicles, which averages out to about 20 cars, trucks and utes nicked every day.
+But which are the most stolen vehicles in New Zealand, and how can you stop becoming a car crime victim?
 Canstar explores:

 Most stolen cars in NZ

 On the lists of most stolen cars there are always the perennial popular family runabouts.
-Think the Mazda Atenza and Demio models and the Nissan Tiida.
+Think the Toyota Corolla, the Mazda Atenza and Demio models and the Nissan Tiida.
 And, looking at the latest NZ Police figures, family cars are the most stolen.
-The most commonly stolen types of car are station wagons, hatchbacks and saloons:
+The most commonly stolen types of car are station wagons/SUVs, saloons and hatchbacks:

 No. Thefts | Type of vehicle |